 My child has a friend also attending SMAD Camp.
 Can they be in the same group?

 Groups are determined by age and allocated prior to the week of SMAD Camp.
+Friendship requests can be made on the online registration form.
+However, please be aware that these are requests and need to be reciprocated.
+Each camper may only nominate one friend of the same grade.
+SMAD Camp is a great way to make new friends!
 Any changes will be at the discretion of the camp directors.

 Can someone other than myself pick up my kids at the end of the day?